thatnealpatel/the-invisible-impact/EDU_RSRC.md

 In one form or another, it will become paramount to teach students about programming, binary, and other basic computer science concepts in a similar fashion to how our pupils learn about fractions, infinity, limits, etc today.

 This resource is meant to be a lightweight guide that assumes very little foundational knowledge.
 However, it will be written in a manner that would be suitable to the future generations.
 Perhaps it could even act as a time capsule, standing the test of time.
+This guide would be easily understood by (potentially) ten year-olds in the Year 2050.
+How crazy?

+**Side Note:** With the advent of language models such at [GPT-3](https://openai.com/blog/openai-api/), it's unlikely that this guide would *actually* be used in 2050.
+More likely, the fundamentals from the guide would hold true; however, more people will be able to [simply dictate functionality and design to an AI that would quite literally code for you](https://twitter.com/sharifshameem/status/1282676454690451457).
+It's already happening, and it will only get better.

+**Side, Side Note:** While Software Engineers are quite literally the most coveted people on the planet at the moment, even we are in danger of becoming completely extinct.
+Blue Collar Jobs have already died.
+White Collar Careers, such as accounting and law, will become exinct (or reduced by 80%) in the next 10 years.
+Why am I including this?
+I just want to cement my predictions on the internet.

-If I was a writing a mathematical resource in 2020, I would not start by explaining how counts of items can be abstracted by symbols we call numbers.
+Anywho, if I was a writing a mathematical resource in 2020, I would not start by explaining how counts of items can be abstracted by symbols we call numbers.
 Instead, I would simply begin by using those abstractions and talking about addition, subtraction, multiplication, and division.
 You need not mentally subtract 2 pencils from 5 pencils to obtain 3 pencils.
 Instead, you define these abstractions by their relation with each other.
 That is what empowers its usage.

 I digress.

 # Purpose

 This educational resource will serve as a from-scratch how-to guide to building a digital intervention.
 In addition, it will (hopefully) allow those with very little experience to experience the thrill of tweaking and building something of their own.

+If you are already familiar with Git, GitHub, NPM, and Command-Line feel free to skip the following sections and jump straight to [Staging A Digital Intervention](#staging-a-digital-intervention).

 # Crash Course To The 21.5<sup>st</sup> Century